 You are not just consumers of historical knowledge.
 You are also producers!
 (Or will be soon!)
 This week we will think about our own interests as budding historians.
-On Monday, we will discuss how historical questions are framed and researched.
-On WEDNESDAY 10/2, we will go over to the Rutgers library to hear a presentation on research.
+On MONDAY 9/30, we will go over to the Rutgers library to hear a presentation on research.
+Wednesday, we will discuss how historical questions are framed and researched.